OWASP/wrongsecrets/CONTRIBUTING.md

 ---
 ## How to add challenge
 - ### Step 1: Creating a new issue.
-  First make sure that you have an [Issue](https://github.com/OWASP/wrongsecrets/issues/new) reported for which a challenge is really wanted, And make sure the challenge is assigned to you, as others might be working at the challenge.
+  First make sure that you have an [Issue](https://github.com/OWASP/wrongsecrets/issues/new) reported for which a challenge is really wanted, And make sure the challenge is assigned to you, as others might be working on the challenge.

 - ### Step 2: Adding the challenge.
   Add the **new challenge** in this folder `wrongsecrets/src/main/java/org/owasp/wrongsecrets/challenges/`.